Zkvers/substrate-zk/zk-tutorials/proof-system/groth16/theory_to_practice.md

 * **preprocessing**（optional）, some computations related to the public parameters can be preprocessed to improve verification efficiency and speed up the process, especially for large computations and multiple proof verification scenarios.

-The core of the Groth16 protocol is to use bilinear mapping to transform the problem from the elliptic curve group to a scalar problem.
-In this way, the prover can provide a zero-knowledge proof about the computation, and the verifier only needs to perform simple bilinear mapping calculations to verify the correctness of the proof.
+The core of the Groth16 protocol is to use bilinear mapping to transform the problem from the elliptic curve group to a scalar problem and reduce the number of pairing.
+In this way, the prover can provide a zero-knowledge proof about the computation, and the verifier only needs to perform simple pairing (bilinear mapping) calculations in a finite field to verify the correctness of the proof.

 ## Principle of the Protocol
 > This part will involve some theoretical mathematical calculations and formulas.
 We hope you can patiently read through them and also present to you in a relatively concise form.
 Of course, if you find it difficult to continue, you can directly skip to the practical part below.
 After completing all the practices, you can come back to better understand the theoretical part.

 Let's review the construction steps of zk-SNARKs as introduced in the ZKSANRKS [preview article](https://github.com/Zkvers/substrate-zk/blob/master/zk-tutorials/ZKSNARKS.md).
-Here, we will take a quick review of these steps.
+Here, we will summarize them in more detail.
 A zk-SNARKs protocol framework consists of the following steps:

 1. Prover 𝓟 wants to prove that he has witness $w$ that satisfies a computation relation 𝑹.
 2. Prover 𝓟 wants to prove that he has witness $w$ that satisfies 𝑹's corresponding arithmetic circuit.